ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 <table border='1'>
 <tr><td>POL.ITSEC.047:
 <br/>
-All MoJ ICT users (including contractors, agency staff and consultants) <b>must be made aware of, understand and adhere to</b> MoJ ICT Security Policies and security operating procedures as defined in ICT Security – Acceptable Use Policy [Ref, 2].</td></tr>
+All MoJ ICT users (including contractors, agency staff and consultants) <b>must be made aware of, understand and adhere to</b> MoJ ICT Security Policies and security operating procedures as defined in <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/">ICT Security – Acceptable Use Policy</a>.</td></tr>
 </table>

 **Note:** The MoJ Information Security Education and Awareness strategy is the responsibility of the Corporate Security and Business Continuity Branch.
 The Central IA Branch leads on Information Assurance training; Corporate Security provides training for security liaison officers in HQ and ALBs which includes aspects of physical, personnel and information security.